alanng10/class-lang/Doc/Article/Word/a.md

 Word "any" has meaning that is anything.

+Word "module" has meaning that is use unit.

 Word "effect" has meaning that is output of anything.

 Word "node" has meaning that is entity.